 - Reduced Bleeding Because there are no incisions or removal of tissue or bone when using this technology, bleeding associated with the procedure is typically minimal.

-- Improved Recovery Time While recovery time varies with each patient, many people can return to normal activities within 24 to 48 hours.
+- Quick Recovery Time While recovery time varies with each patient, many people can return to normal activities within 24 to 48 hours.

 - Does Not Limit Treatment Options This technology is an endoscopic tool and may be used with other medical therapies or sinus surgery techniques.
 It does not limit future treatment options if you have progressive disease.